PubChimps/CustomerAquisitionCost/README.md

-# Customer Aquisition Cost with Fivetran, BigQuery and Looker
+# Customer Acquisition Cost with Fivetran, BigQuery and Looker

 ## Identifying the Proper Data Sources